nourin-abdelhadi/email-countdown/README.md

 # Email Countdown Timer Generator

-A lightweight Python script that generates a **branded countdown timer** for email campaigns.
+A Python script that generates a **countdown timer** for email sends.

 It outputs:
 - An **animated GIF** (30 seconds total, 500ms per frame)
 - A **static PNG fallback** (first frame)

-Built for email use where animated image support varies across clients.

 ## Features

-- Countdown to a fixed UTC deadline
+- Countdown to a deadline
 - Days / Hours / Minutes / Seconds layout
 - Rounded boxes with UWGT colors
 - Uses **Avenir** font (with fallback)
 - Transparent background
-- Email-safe dimensions
 - PNG fallback in case GIF fails